Spirals-Team/test4repair-experiments/results/math/95/jGenProg/readme.md

 Nb of EvoSuite Tests: 19

-Nb of Failing EvoSuite Tests: 19
+Nb of Failing EvoSuite Tests: 4

 ---
 #Seed: 22

 ## Patch 226 #  jGenProg+MinImpact With Seed 22

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math.distribution.FDistributionImpl : 148